The Heart Of Our Story

 Anybody Got A Dime?

-From the 1930s through the 1970s, West 48th Street, between 6th and 7th Avenues was the block to be on if you were a top woodwind repairmen or had a music store for professionals in Manhattan.
-Broadway theatres, Carnegie Hall, and later, Lincoln Center were all nearby.
-It was a natural spot for all kinds of musicians to gather between matinees and after shows or performances.
+From the 1930s through the 1970s, West 48th Street, between 6th and 7th Avenues, was the place to be for top woodwind repairmen and music stores catering to professionals in Manhattan.
+With Broadway theatres, Carnegie Hall, and later Lincoln Center nearby, it was a natural gathering spot for musicians between shows.

-Charlie, Benny, and Sam decided that although they loved performing, being on the road and working late into the night was too disruptive to home life with their new families.
-They talked about starting a new store on 48th Street for woodwinds and strings, but nothing came of it.
-Big band road tours called both Sam and Benny away for months at a time while Charlie, at home in New York playing at Radio City, kept thinking about their plans for a store.
+Charlie, Benny, and Sam loved performing, but the road and late-night gigs disrupted their home lives with their new families.
+They dreamed of opening a music store on 48th Street, focusing on woodwinds and strings, but the demands of big band road tours kept pulling Sam and Benny away.
+Charlie, however, stayed in New York, playing at Radio City and nurturing the idea of a store.

 Jean Harlow and Charlie Ponte